awsdocs/aws-organizations-docs/doc_source/org_troubleshoot_policies.md

 ### More than one Statement element<a name="morethanonestatement"></a>

 This error might at first appear to be a variation on the error in the preceding section\.
-However, syntactically it is a different type of error\.
+However, syntactically it's a different type of error\.
 In the following example, there is only one policy object as denoted by a single pair of \{ \} braces at the top level\.
 However, that object contains two `Statement` elements within it\.

 An SCP must contain only one `Statement` element, consisting of the name \(`Statement`\) appearing to the left of a colon, followed by its value on the right\.
 The value of a `Statement` element must be an object, denoted by \{ \} braces, containing one `Effect` element, one `Action` element, and one `Resource` element\.
 The following example is ***incorrect*** because it contains two `Statement` elements in the policy object: